diadata-org/decentral-feeder/README.md

 # Detailed Description of the Building Blocks
 ![Feeder Architecture v2](assets/Feeder_Architecture_v2.png)

-In the following, we describe function and usage of the constituting building blocks (see figure).
-We proceed from bottom to top.
+In the following sections, we describe the function and usage of the building blocks that constitute the system (see figure).
+The explanation progresses from left to right.

 ## Scrapers